John-Stephenson-STL/U.S.P.S.---Express.md/Express.md

 </details>

 # Receiving Express <a name="receiving"></a>
-   When the Express Mail arrives nedd to check each parcel to see if it's 63303 or 63304.
+   When the Express Mail arrives nedd to check each parcel to see if it's 63303 or 63304.<br>

+NOTE: Don't let the driver leave before you verify this.<br>

 [GoTo Top](#express)